staheri14/Guard/README.md

 ## Running
 This implementation of Guard requires Java 11 to run.
 Please install the appropriate JRE before running.

-To run Guard, go to the `out` directory where the `Guard.jar` can be found.
+To run Guard, go to the `out/artifacts/Guard_jar` directory where the `Guard.jar` can be found.
 This executable can be run in two different modes: (1) TTP mode, and (2) node mode.
 Each system needs to have one TTP and `SYSTEM_CAPACITY` many nodes.
 To run as TTP, do the following:
 ```bash
 $ java -jar Guard.jar ttp <port>